Filter Options

 Gorilla Trekking Tours

-A gorilla trekking safari is a once-in-a-lifetime wildlife encounter.
-Imagine coming eye-to-eye with a mountain gorilla.
+There are many amazing wildlife encounters – but few can match coming eye to eye with a mountain gorilla.
 A big part of what makes the gorilla trek so special is that these big apes are so closely related to humans (the difference in DNA is only about 1.6%).
 They do seem to touch a nerve when they look at us with interest.
 The gorillas’ natural habitat is restricted to a relatively small area in a historically turbulent region.
-But this region has stabilized and tourism is picking up throughout, which make gorilla tours increasingly accessible.
-Habitat loss is now the main obstacle to the survival of gorillas, and money spent on gorilla tourism goes a long way in securing their survival.
+But most of this region has stabilized in recent decades, which makes gorilla tours increasingly accessible.
+Habitat loss is now the main obstacle to the survival of gorillas, but money spent on gorilla tourism goes a long way in securing their survival.

 Selected filters: